damianhakert/damianhakert.github.io/source/handbook/people-operations/index.md

 - **Invite to team meeting and GitLab 101 meeting**
 Go to the team call meeting on the starting date of the team member and the next scheduled GitLab 101 in the Availability calendar.
 Click on "edit event" to open.
 On the right enter the team member's GitLab email address in the  "add guests" section and click save.
 When asked select "all events" to add to all scheduled meetings and "send" out the invition.
 - **Order business cards**
-- **Add team member to Expensify (only with employees)**
+Add the new team member's info to the [Business Cards](https://docs.google.com/a/gitlab.com/document/d/1F1G936gdkMsPLPgbOT7ekM1E0Ht0YxyeSisB8mB1HPM/edit?usp=sharing) document.
+Email our partner to order new business cards and add the info for the cards to be ordered.
+Include the address of the team member (found in BambooHR) and inform our partner to _**ship the cards directly to that address**_.
+Double check the info that is sent with the preview before approving the print.
+- **Add team member to Expensify (only with employees)** Login for [Expensify](https://www.expensify.com/signin?funnel=homepage_2014Dec04&entryGUID=56f1e349144db) and go to "Admin" in the top menu.
+Select the right policy based upon the entity that employs the new team member.
+Select "People" in the left menu.
+Select "Invite" and add the GitLab email.
+Edit the message to be sent for the employee.
+Click "invite"
 - **Add team member to Beamy**
+Login in to access the settings for the [Beam](https://suitabletech.com/accounts/login/) In the top menu move your cursor over the blue login button.
+Go to "Manage your beams".
+Click on "manage" in the lower left corner.
+Enter the GitLab email and scroll down to find the newly addedd email.
+Check the box for "Auto connect".
 - **Add team member into the Austin info sheets**
+Add the team member's name to the [Travel](https://docs.google.com/spreadsheets/d/14I0m6crQBMZD6GVbl-vNceR9h6a3PP7-NEpZED1nSKY/edit#gid=0) and [Lodging](https://docs.google.com/spreadsheets/d/1XhCG_JhbLvck4WQNvJfn0X3SFhkvTwFr3PCrbTcPnHM/edit#gid=398389470) sheets to make sure they enter flight details and they are assigned a room.
+- **Add team member to our Egencia platform**

 ## Administrative details of benefits for US-based employees <a name="benefits-us"></a>